Katikistan/Notes/CompSys - Eksamens noter.md

 Number of lines pr. set = associativity
 ## Virtual memory
+Use DRAM as a cache for parts of a virtual address space Uses memory efficiently by caching virtual memory pages
+- Efficient only because of locality
+- Simplifies memory management and programming
+- Simplifies protection by providing a convenient interpositioning point to check permissions

+Each process gets the same uniform linear address space that cannot be corrupted by other processes

+**Isolates address spaces**
+- One process can’t interfere with another’s memory
+- User program cannot access privileged kernel information and code Simplifying memory allocation
+- Each virtual page can be mapped to any physical page
+- A virtual page can be stored in different physical pages at different times
 ## Virtual addresses
 Page faults are handled by software (kernel code), meaning we have flexibility.
-- Page fault handler can update the page table based on kernel data and policy. mmap() is powerful but inflexible:
+- Page fault handler can update the page table based on kernel data and policy.

+mmap() is powerful but inflexible:
 - Smallest granularity of allocation is a page.
 - Is a system call, so fairly slow.